 Are there permanent limitations after shoulder replacement?

 If you or a loved one is preparing for shoulder surgery, know that Caring Senior Service is here to help.
 Our professional caregivers can assist you with tasks of daily living when you get home.
-Washing your hair or folding laundry can become difficult and time-intensive when you can only use one arm.
 Plus, our caregivers can take you to your physical therapy appointments and assist with your exercises at home.
-Together, we can work towards a healthy recovery.
 To learn more, reach out to your local Caring Senior Service.